-Dark wood flooring covers a broad range of possibilities, including rare tropical woods and even antique and reclaimed real wood floors.
+Dark wood flooring covers a broad range of possibilities, including rare wood species and even antique and reclaimed real wood floors.

-They can also be light toned woods like oak or ash that have been treated to transform them to a much darker shade.
+They can also be light toned woods such as oak or ash that have been treated to transform them to a much darker shade.
 Our double fumed wood floors are the darkest wood floors we produce that can still be called dark and not black.
 Espresso for example, is a strong and indulgent floor.

-We fume our dark oak flooring for over 3 months to turn all of the wood into a deep charcoal tone; by double fuming, we ensure the core is treated too, meaning that all of the wood has been transformed, not just the surface.
+By double fuming – which takes at least three months in a controller environment – we ensure the core is treated too, meaning that all of the wood has been transformed, not just the surface.
 This is important when you re-sand the floor as you will keep the dark tone for decades to come.
-The lovely thing these double fumed floors is that whilst they are dark, they still retain warmth in the depths of the wood, adding comfort and safety to your project.
+These woods also retain warmth through the process, making them a great choice for spaces that want a sense of intimacy.

 Another effective way to turn wood darker is through heat treatment.
-This is a complex and risky process that involves carefully cooking the wood – as with fuming you can create a variety of tones from this treatment and overall the wood feels totally natural to touch, whilst showcasing a look similar to that of tropical wood.
+This is a complex process that involves carefully cooking the wood.
+As with fuming you can create a variety of tones from this treatment, adding versatility.

 Dark tropical woods are growing increasingly rare as strict environmental laws have gladly slowed the flow of these dark hardwoods into Europe.
-We all grew up with a piece of mahogany furniture somewhere in our lives and this is what most people see as being tropical or dark wood, today though, there are some really interesting woods that are farmed sustainably, and these include the enticing Morado
+There are some really interesting woods that are farmed sustainably, and these include the enticing Morado and Tajibo.

 We source these woods in strict adherence to our FSC certification and we use their Chain of Custody system to track the wood from forest to the project it is installed in. assuring that your project is a kind to our planet as possible.

-One final thing to consider is that dark wood floors suit slightly higher sheen levels, satin or even semi-gloss bringing out the very best in this intense, rich colour.
-Our burnished hardwax oil (for example) has lovely sheen on the surface.
+One final thing to consider is that dark wood floors suit slightly higher sheen levels, satin or even semi-gloss finishes bring out the very best in this intense, rich colour.
+Our Burnished Hardwax Oil (for example) has lovely sheen on the surface.
 Matt black wood floors, such as Zircon from our Carbonised collection, are available too and are an inspired modern design choice.

 As mentioned, dark wood floors are versatile in their application, feeling perfectly in place within a classic building, or making a strong design statement in a contemporary, newer project.

 No matter the wood flooring you are looking for, the best place to start is by ordering a free sample of your three favourites.
-Simply put them in your basket, fill out your details and they’ll be with you in no time.
+Simply put them in your basket, fill out your details and we will ship them directly to your door.